zakilur/helm-charts/docs/Control API.md

 ## Service discovery

- `gm-control` periodically queries the Kubernetes API to look for pods with the following two characteristics:
+ `control` periodically queries the Kubernetes API to look for pods with the following two characteristics:

-1. The pods have a label (by default `app`) with a value corresponding to the `name` key of the `control-api` cluster object which it should be associated with.
+1. The pods have a label (by default `greymatter.io/control`) with a value corresponding to the `name` key of the `control-api` cluster object which it should be associated with.
-2. The pod has a named port (by default `proxy`) with a defined port value which `gm-control` adds to the `Instance` and adds it to the cluster mentioned above.
+2. The pod has a named port (by default `proxy`) with a defined port value which `control` adds to the `Instance` and adds it to the cluster mentioned above.

-These two things: both the pod's label and the port name can be configured using two environment variables on  `gm-control`: `GM_CONTROL_KUBERNETES_CLUSTER_LABEL` and `GM_CONTROL_KUBERNETES_PORT_NAME`
+These two things: both the pod's label and the port name can be configured using two environment variables on  `control`: `GM_CONTROL_KUBERNETES_CLUSTER_LABEL` and `GM_CONTROL_KUBERNETES_PORT_NAME`

 In our deployment, we have an architecture which only discovers services with a sidecar proxy (e.g. the `proxy` port).
 We ensure that the edge and every proxy can talk to every other proxy using the configured TLS and authentication options (static mTLS, SPIFFE/SPIRE certs, etc) which have been set in `control-api`.